 Note: The EDD provides the Level rule as an alternative way to define contexts for nested sections.
-See Chapter 16, "Context Specification Rules," for detailed instructions.
+See Chapter 17, "Context Specification Rules," for detailed instructions.

-- 11. Save the EDD then switch to your test document. - 12.
-Import the EDD.
+12.Import the EDD.
 If there are no errors the document will now look like this: